-I may therefore resort to pilfering reviews from Amazon.com for a book at times to widen the breadth of this service.
+I may therefore resort to pilfering reviews from Goodreads.com for a book at times to widen the breadth of this service.
 I’d much rather have a contributing reviewer (or twelve).
 If you’ve read a book you’ve loved, please shoot me a review so we can enjoy a more personal perspective.

 Ever want to be one of those know-it-all reviewers?